 Down payment assistance programs are usually aimed at first-time homebuyers, but the criteria to be a “first-time buyer” can include simply not owning a home in the three years leading up to your application.

 All DPA programs are different and are affected by state law, and other variables.
 In most cases, you will not be allowed to use down payment assistance on an investment property or any home that will not be your primary residence.

 Down Payment Assistance Programs By State

 The following list of down payment assistance programs broken down by state is current at press time, but as always be sure to check with the official site of each program you want to know more about to get the most up-to-date information about requirements, down payment dollar amounts, etc.

 Alabama Down Payment Assistance Programs

-These loans are serviced by division of AHFA, so homeowners only write one check each month.
+These loans are serviced by a division of AHFA, so homeowners only write one check each month.
 You must complete a homebuyer education course to qualify and there are income limits which are current at press time:

 - Participants who earn $130,600 or less may qualify for the FHA Step Up program, regardless of household size or location.

 - Participants who earn 80 percent or less of the Area Median Income (AMI) for property location OR $130,600 (whichever is less) may qualify for Conventional Step Up (HFA Advantage).